 My costume collection could probably have it’s own episode on the show “Hoarders”, but there’s a reason I have all this stuff around: it’s my livelihood!

-These pieces are my work tools, my office supplies, and in most cases, very expensive.
+These pieces are my tools, my office supplies, and my working uniform... and in most cases, very expensive.
 But whether it’s an Egyptian belly dance costume I paid $700.00 for, a vintage burlesque outfit or pair of old character shoes that I embellished myself, they are professional accoutrements that I can’t do my job properly without.

 Oh, I used to be very generous about lending out costumes and costume pieces for non-dancers to use at Halloween parties, but it always ended badly.